jakubgarfield/kiwis/content/trips/2015/10/15/road-trip-to-arthurs-path/index.md

 ---
-title: Road trip to Arthur's Path
+title: Road trip to Arthur's Pass
 created_at: 2015-10-15 21:31:25 +1300
 description: A half-day road trip to Arhur’s Pass with a few stops along the road and two short walks which all gave beautiful views of wild South Island nature.
 kind: article